FAQs

 Can my beer, glass of wine or mixed drink count as more than one standard drink?

 Yes, and it happens a lot.
 One alcoholic beverage often contains more than one standard drink, depending on its alcohol by volume (ABV) or the container size it’s served in.
-For example, a mixed drink like a margarita that has no or only a small amount of non-alcoholic “mixer;” higher-alcohol beers such as double and triple IPAs; tallboy (16 oz.) beers; or beers served in tall concession-style cups at sports events and concerts — all of these would count as more than one standard drink.
-Learn more here.
+For example, each of these drinks would count as more than one standard drink:

 What is ABV?

 ABV means alcohol by volume.
 Percentages shown above are the average ABV for those types of drinks.
-Certain beers, wines and liquor have higher than average ABVs, which means one serving of them would count as more than one drink.
+Certain beers, wines and liquor have higher than average ABVs.
+That means one serving of them would count as more than one drink.

 Am I drinking too much?

-It’s easy to cross the line into higher-risk drinking without realizing it, partly because society makes it easy for us to drink this way.
-And “drinking too much” will mean different things to each of us, depending on physical and other factors such as age, medication you take, pregnancy or gender.
+It’s easy to cross the line into higher-risk drinking without realizing it.
+That's partly because society makes it easy for us to drink this way.
+And drinking "too much” will mean different things to each of us, depending on physical and other factors.
+These include age, medication you take, pregnancy or gender.
 For some people, drinking any alcohol is too much.
-In general, the U.S. Dietary Guidelines recommend two drinks or less per day for men and one drink or less per day for women.

 You can find more information here to help make a plan and track your drinking, and if you need it, to get support or find help.
-It’s important to remember that drinking less can lower your risk for developing long-term health problems like cancer, heart disease, depression and alcohol use disorder (AUD).
+Remember that drinking less can lower your risk for developing long-term health problems.
+These include cancer, heart disease, depression and alcohol use disorder (AUD).

 How many drinks per day is too much?

-To reduce the risks to your health, the U.S. Dietary Guidelines recommend not drinking at all or limiting yourself to two drinks or less per day for men and one drink or less per day for women.
-The guidelines also say that people who don’t drink alcohol should not start drinking.
+To reduce the risks to your health, The US Dietary Guidelines recommend that consuming less alcohol is better for overall health.
+If you do drink, limit yourself to two drinks or less per day for men and one drink or less per day for women.
+Research shows that those who don't drink alcohol are advised not to start for their health.
 In general, for adults of legal drinking age, drinking less is better for your health than drinking more.
-If you’re not sure how much you’re drinking, use your phone to track it: Search “drink less” on your apps platform to find an app that works for you.
+If you’re not sure how much you’re drinking, use your phone to track it.
+Search “drink less” on your apps platform to find an app that works for you.
 You can find more information here to help make a plan if you decide you want to cut back.

 Can you drink a lot and not be an alcoholic?